ConnorWescott/trivia/README.md

 # trivia
-Python GUI for playing trivia when questions and answers are in a txt doc
+Python GUI for playing trivia when questions and answers are in a txt doc.
+Thanks to Caleb Penner for finding and adding questions/answers.